Biden, Padilla, Pelosi, Israel: WE Are Your Red Line! : Indybay

 We demand an immediate cease-fire, an immediate end to the siege of Gaza, the freeing of all hostages and Palestinian prisoners, an arms embargo, and an end to the occupation of Palestine.

 Join us.
 Wear red.
-We will have a rally, street theater, picketing, and children's activities at this family-friendly action, and an actual red line.
-On one side of the line are the devastation and the innocents brutally murdered by Israel with U.S. weapons, and on the other side a vision of the world we want, living in peace with justice and freedom for Palestine and everyone.
+We are angry and we are grieving and we will raise our voices to demand justice.
+We will have an actual red line, a rally, street theater, picketing, and children's activities at this family-friendly action.
+On one side of our red line are the devastation and innocent people brutally murdered by Israel with U.S. weapons, and on the other side is our vision of the world we want, living in peace with justice and freedom for Palestine and everyone.

+June 8 marks 8 months of US-Israeli genocide of the Palestinian people, and it marks the 54th anniversary of the occupation of Gaza.
 A month ago, Biden said that an Israeli invasion of Rafah was a red line for him.
-But the invasion of Rafah has continued for weeks, has expanded to the entire Gaza Strip, and Biden’s red line is nowhere to be seen.
-Padilla and Pelosi criminally join Biden in authorizing billions more in weapons shipments being used to kill and massacre Palestinians.
+And now, after Israel has invaded and massacred more civilians, his red line is nowhere to be seen.
+Padilla and Pelosi criminally join Biden in authorizing billions more in weapons shipments being used to kill, wound and starve Palestinians.

-On June 8, people are coming together from across the country to D.C. to surround the White House, to be the "red line" we must insist on.
+On June 8, people are going to D.C. to surround the White House, to be the "red line" we must insist on.

 Our June 7 event in San Francisco will LEAD FOR THE COUNTRY!